Florian-Wilhelm/Raspberry-Pi/README.md

 ### About

-This is for now just a random collection of Python and MicroPython code examples for the Raspberry Pi and the Raspberry Pi Pico (plus some shell scripts for convenience).
+This is a collection of Python and MicroPython code examples for the Raspberry Pi and the Raspberry Pi Pico (plus some shell scripts for convenience).
+These scripts are used in three different projects (see below).

 Comments and names of variables etc. will be partially in German.
 Sorry for that :-).

-Note: I am not really a skilled coder (my background is mechanical engineering), so the code examples may be a bit bulky.
+Note: I am not really a skilled coder (my background is mechanical engineering), so the code may be on the whole a bit bulky.
 Focus was on readability, not on creating the shortest possible script.

 ### Projects: